WELCOME TO THE ELAN LAB

 OUR VISION

-• Provide a supportive and stimulating environment to train the next generation of research scientists.
+To provide a supportive and stimulating environment for training the next generation of research scientists.

 CURRENT DIRECTIONS & NEW HORIZONS